hlt-mt/smarterp/README.md

     direct ST systems.

-The full documentation regarding how to use server 1 can be found at TODO, while for server 2 it can be found in [this README](api/README.md).
+The full documentation regarding how to use server 1 can be found in [this README](websocket_server/README.md#api), while for server 2 it can be found in [this README](api/README.md).

 ## Pre-trained models